particle-iot/docs/src/content/reference/device-os/firmware.md

 ### subscribe()

 Mesh.subscribe subscribes to events within the Mesh network.
 Like Particle.subscribe, the event name is a prefix, matching any event that begins with that name.
+You can have up to 5 mesh subscription handlers.

 ```C++